shravanasati/Automatic-Birthday-Wisher/README.md

 - Could be deployed on a server

+## Setup
+A `birthdays.xlsx` in given in the repo.
+It consists of three columns, namely, *Name*, *Date* and *Email*.

+The *Date* column must contain date values in `DD-MM` format.
+For example, if someone has his birthday on 24th January, then his birthday date in the excel file should be `24-01`.

+Fill the `birthdays.xlsx` excel file with data of all the people you would like to wish on their birthdays.
+You're then good to **GO**!

 ## Installation
 ### Using Git
 Type the following command in your Git Bash: